Under Armour Verge Low GTX Review Facts

 but it does provide stability to the wearer.
 With its Thermoplastic Urethane Shank running through the sole unit, many feel they benefit from the torsional stability as it creates a smoother running gait transition.
 The AnaFoam layer that sits below the upper and above the midsole provides a great base for the foot while all the responsive cushioning below gives ample support for most.

-There was little mention of drop in customer reviews, though it comes in at 7mm which seems to be a moderate height for a running shoe and a comfortable range for hikers.
+There was little mention of a drop in customer reviews, though it comes in at 7mm which seems to be a moderate height for a running shoe and a comfortable range for hikers.

 Under Armour came to the competition with almost every aspect covered.
 Its Verge Low GTX has a plethora of quality, innovative technologies and it's clear to many that this shoe could be a top contender.
-If one overlooks the upper's construction issues and the narrowness of fit that precludes some from wearing it, Under Armour hit it our of the park with the Verge Low GTX.
+If one overlooks the upper's construction issues and the narrowness of fit that precludes some from wearing it, Under Armour hit it out of the park with the Verge Low GTX.
 However, these are broad issues that lend themselves to a less than ideal experience.
 If Under Armour heeds the words of its customers and comes back with improvements in these areas, its next incarnation of the shoe will be an astounding success worth waiting for.